-September 8, 2006
+September 28, 2006

-MEGAN J. BRENNAN VICE PRESIDENT, NORTHEAST AREA
+ALEXANDER LAZAROFF VICE PRESIDENT, EASTERN AREA

-SUBJECT: Management Advisory - Delivery and Retail Standard Operating Procedures - Northeast Area (Report Number DR-MA-06-004)
+SUBJECT: Management Advisory - Delivery and Retail Standard Operating Procedures - Eastern Area (Report Number DR-MA-06-006)

-This report presents the results of our review of the implementation of Delivery and Retail Standard Operating Procedures (SOP) in the Northeast Area (Project Number 06XG016DR007).
-Our overall objective was to assess implementation of Delivery and Retail SOP in the Northeast Area.
-This is one in a series of reports on Delivery and Retail Operations issued under the Value Proposition Agreement between the Vice President, Delivery and Retail, and the U.S. Postal Service Office of Inspector General Delivery and Retail directorate.
+This report presents the results of our review of the implementation of Delivery and Retail Standard Operating Procedures (SOP) in the Eastern Area (Project Number 06XG016DR004).
+Our overall objective was to assess implementation of Delivery and Retail SOP in the Eastern Area.
+This is one in a series of reports on Delivery and Retail operations issued under the Value Proposition Agreement between the Vice President, Delivery and Retail, and the U.S. Postal Service Office of Inspector General Delivery and Retail directorate.
 The information in this report will be included in a nationwide capping report assessing implementation of Delivery and Retail SOP.

-Northeast Area officials implemented the Delivery and Retail SOP for city and rural delivery and Function 4 (customer service) operations.
-Implementation included training supervisors and managers, developing action steps for "vital few" units, and outlining future plans to complete remaining reviews and certifications by the end of fiscal year 2006.
+Eastern Area officials implemented the Delivery and Retail SOP for city and rural delivery and Function 4 (customer service) operations.
+Implementation included training supervisors and managers, developing action steps for "vital few" units, and outlining future plans to complete remaining reviews and certifications by the end of fiscal year (FY) 2006.
 Officials also certified delivery and retail units under Morning SOP and Rural Delivery SOP and conducted Function 4 reviews.
-Based on our review of the city and rural delivery and Function 4 SOP, the Northeast Area implemented each component of the SOP.
+Based on our review of the SOP for city and rural delivery and Function 4 SOP, the Eastern Area implemented each SOP component except for selected aspects of Delivery Point Sequencing (DPS).
+The area needed to improve their DPS percentage because it was below the national goal in FY 2005.
+During our review, Eastern Area officials implemented corrective action to improve their DPS percentage.

-Area officials were continuing to address the challenges associated with the "vital few" performers.
-Officials expressed concern with the accuracy of the base volume calculation in the Delivery Operations Information System.
-We recognize area officials' concerns and we plan to address this issue in the capping report to Postal Service Headquarters.
+Additionally, area officials were continuing to address the challenges associated with the "vital few" performers.
+We recognize area officials' concern, and we plan to address this issue in the capping report to Postal Service Headquarters.

-We are making no recommendations in this report to Northeast Area management.
+We provided management with a copy of the report and they had no issues with the findings.
+We are making no recommendations in this report to Eastern Area management.